Local Artists Headline Langston Boulevard Renaming Events

 Fischer has contributed six pieces to the Langston Boulevard exhibit, including a pyrogravure (a type of wood etching done with a heated instrument) portrait of the former congressman in which a set of shackles is broken.
 Langston was born free in Louisa County, Virginia in 1829.

 Langston served as inspector general of the Freedmen’s Bureau after the Civil War.
 He also established the law department at Howard University, becoming its dean in 1868, and served as the first president of what is now Virginia State University.
-In 1888, he was elected to Congress, the first representative of color from the commonwealth.
+In 1888, he ran for Congress and was seated in 1890 after a lengthy dispute over election results, becoming the first representative of color from the commonwealth.
 A segregated Arlington elementary school that operated during the Jim Crow era bore his name.

 On July 17, the Arlington County Board voted to rename Route 29 (known as Lee Highway within Arlington’s borders for nearly a century) as Langston Boulevard.
 The vote followed a months-long process in which a county-appointed working group researched and recommended alternate names for the road.
 The county may begin replacing signage as early as mid-October.